Writ De Excommunicato Capiendo Act 1562

 The Writ De Excommunicato Capiendo Act 1562 (5 Eliz.
 1. c.
 23) was an act of the Parliament of England.

 Writ

 A writ de excommunicato capiendo (Latin for "taking one who is excommunicated") was a writ commanding the sheriff to arrest one who was excommunicated, and imprison him till he should become reconciled to the church.

 Subsequent developments

-The whole act was repealed by section 87 of, and the fifth schedule to, the Ecclesiastical Jurisdiction Measure 1963.
+The whole act was repealed by section 87 of, and the fifth schedule to, the Ecclesiastical Jurisdiction Measure 1963 (No. 1), which came into force on 1 March 1965.